 Fruit ‘leather’ is the name given to dried and sweetened fruit puree and the name gives a clue to its dried texture.
-However, once in the mouth the rhubarb leather softens and melts giving a second, very much more pleasing texture.
+It is not edible clothing for kinky vegetarians.
+The word ‘leather’ is a bit misleading as once in the mouth the rhubarb leather softens and melts giving a second, very much more pleasing texture.
 Rhubarb makes great fruit leather and it’s another way to use up a surplus harvest, a technique which allows the rhubarb to be kept for a while.
 Other flavourings can easily be added to your own taste and a list of suggestions is provided below.

 This is how to do it: